tillkuhn/angkor/.github/ISSUE_TEMPLATE/feature_angular.md

 ---

 **Feature**
-A clear and concise description of what the bug is.
+A clear and concise description of what the feature is about.

 **URL References**
+* Link goes here ...